ericcanton/bills_app/README.md

     inet6 fe80::4639:c4ff:fe54:b91a/64 scope link noprefixroute
        valid_lft forever preferred_lft forever
 ```
-The `inet 192.168.0.123/24` line is what we're looking for, and tells us our machine's router IP is `192.168.0.123`.
+The `inet 192.168.0.123/24` line is what we're looking for, and tells us our machine's IP is `192.168.0.123`.

-3. From a running R console (maybe the one from step 1) navigate to the `bills_app` directory (containing `app.R`) using `setwd("path/to/bills_app")`, then start the Shiny app on our router IP address and port 2000 using:
+3. From a running R console (maybe the one from step 1) navigate to the `bills_app` directory (containing `app.R`) using `setwd("path/to/bills_app")`, then start the Shiny app on our IP address, and port 2000, using:
 ```R
 runApp(host = "192.168.0.123", port=2000)
 ```